The chemical distance in random interlacements in the low-intensity regime: Upper bound on the chemical distance in random interlacements

 Next, we define a path in the renormalized $*$-connected square grid $(\mathbb{F}^{R_u}, \mathbb{E}^{R_u})$ using an exploration process.
 For a fixed $n\in\mathbb{N}$, we wish to construct a path between $0$ and $z=(z_1, 0,0,\ldots, 0)\in\mathbb{F}^{R_u}$ satisfying $z_1\geq 2nR_u$.
 In each step of the exploration process we attempt to connect the current box with a new box by verifying that a good random walk in the new box is connected to a previously specified good random walk in the current box.
 Each successful exploration step on the renormalised lattice will be denoted by an arrow

 between the centres of the boxes.
 These arrows define a path on the renormalized graph $\mathbb{F}^{R_u}$, to which we always refer as an \emph{arrow path}.
 A direction in which the exploration failed to create a connection are marked with a { $\times$}.
 In this case, we also colour the box we failed to connect to by painting it in black .
-The following algorithm explores the boundary of the \emph{black box region} (see Figure~\ref{fig:pathalgo} for an example of a realization of the process).
+The following algorithm explores the boundary of the \emph{black box region} (see Figures~\ref{fig:pathalgo} and~\ref{fig:restart} for examples of realizations of the process).

 Denote by $\mathcal{E}=\{\pm e_1,~\pm e_2,~\pm (e_1\pm e_2)\}$, the set of $*$-directions in the graph $(\mathbb{F}^{R_u},\mathbb{E}^{R_u})$ and by $\ell_0=\{(x, 0,0,\ldots, 0):x\in2R_u\mathbb{Z}\} \subset \mathbb{F}^{R_u}$.
 Besides black boxes, along the algorithm we declare boxes along the exploration process live or dead. \emph{Live boxes} are eventually used to construct the final arrow path whereas \emph{dead boxes} are explored but are not used eventually.